archanakalburgi/Image_Search_OpenAI_Clip/Readme.md

 2. Search Image from image. or Similar Image Search.

 # How it is done.
-Embedding for a images in Image Repository are generated and stored in annoay index.
+Embedding for a images in image Repository are generated and stored in annoy index.

 Embeedings are generated using OpenAI's [Clip](https://github.com/openai/CLIP) pre-trained model.
 More details [Here](docs/semantic_search.md).